appbaseio/reactivesearch/content/docs/search/reactivesearch-api/APIReference.md

 ### customHighlight

-Can be used to set the custom highlight settings.
+It can be used to set the custom highlight settings.
 You can read the `Elasticsearch` docs for the highlight options at [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-highlighting.html).

 | Type     | Applicable on query of type | Required |
 | -------- | --------------------------- | -------- |